Part II Statement

 - Gifts, benefits and hospitality policy and procedure

 The VCAA also produces a number of rules, policies, procedures and general guidance for VCE and VCAL principals, teachers and administrators.
 These are available on the VCAA website, and include:

-VCE and VCAL Administrative Handbook
+- the VCE and VCAL Administrative Handbook

 - VCE school leaders briefings

 - general advice on the School-based assessment audit

 - principles, guidelines and processes for the development and review of VCE studies

 - roles and responsibilities of members of VCE studies review panels